hapticssymposium-org/hs2026/site/content/presenting/work-in-progress-wip-papers.md

 title: Works-in-Progress (WIP) Papers
 deadline: 'Monday, January 24, 2022'
 description: >-
-  IEEE Haptics Symposium 2022 solicits Work-in-Progress papers to enable authors to share late-breaking results with the research community.
+  IEEE Haptics Symposium 2022 solicits Works-in-Progress papers to enable authors to share late-breaking results with the research community.
 The emphasis of WIP papers is on the novelty of the work, not completeness.
 WIP papers should be 2 pages including references.
 weight: 4
 ---
 # **Works-in-Progress (WIP) Papers**